how often do i need to prepare my budget

 Garbage/Recycling

 My garbage & recycling is billed quarterly.
-The month I receive the bill, I pay it; then I make a note in my spreadsheet for the next two months (I still leave the line item there).
+The month I receive the bill, I pay it; then, I make a note in my spreadsheet for the next two months (I still leave the line item there).

-Happy preparing - it's worth every minute!
+Happy preparing - it's worth every penny!

-Here's to you!
+Here's to you,

 Melissa Mittelstaedt